This is the largest city unconnected to any other by road.

 Iquitos is your gateway to Peru’s northern Amazon Rainforest by the Amazon River.

-As a port city of the Amazon, Iquitos was a very important trade route for the country.
-The city is also now significant as the base for tourists looking to experience the Amazon Rainforest.
-But how many days do you spend in Iquitos and what’s the recommended time to spend in the Iquitos Amazon?
+As a port the Amazon, Iquitos was a very important trade route for the country.
+And it’s also the base for you to experience Peru’s Amazon Rainforest.
+But how many days do you spend in Iquitos?
+And what’s the recommended time to spend in the Iquitos Amazon?

-To answer these questions, let’s have a look at Iquitos itself and the surrounding rainforest…
+To answer these questions, let’s have a look at Iquitos itself and the surrounding rainforest.

 Iquitos Protected Areas